9 Unlucky Things to Never Keep in Your Home

 An open umbrella

 Does this one sound familiar?
 Precautions against opening an umbrella indoors date back further than you might think—as far back as ancient Egypt.
 In ancient times, bringing any item meant to protect you from the weather into your home was disrespectful to the guardian spirits keeping watch over your dwelling.
 You were suggesting that the guardians’ protection wasn’t good enough.
 Fear of incurring the wrath of a jealous spirit has been enough to keep people warning against opening an umbrella inside ever since.
-On the flip side, here are some of the luckiest things you should have in your home.
+Don’t miss this scientific explanation for why you might be haunted by ghosts.

 Dead or dry plants

 If you want a lively home filled with positive energy, don’t let dried-up, lifeless plants remain on display.
 Having dead things in your home is said to bring in dead energy, tainting the dwelling’s mojo.
 More superficially, shriveled-up leaves and drooping stems probably won’t make your home look any more presentable or inviting.
 Dead plants aren’t the only things that are considered bad luck around the world.

 If dead plants are believed to bring negative energy into your abode, you can bet that dead animals are an absolute juju no-no. Do you really want that lifeless deer head greeting your guests?
 And can you really be positive those beady eyes aren’t following you?!
 Even less superstitious homeowners might want to think twice before displaying an animal carcass in their homes since taxidermy can be a turn-off for potential home buyers.
 Similarly, you might want to stay away from artwork that depicts scenes of destruction, like a shipwreck or a battle.
 You’ll definitely see some taxidermy in one of these most haunted houses in America.